bavanya/Covid-forecasting-and-sentiment-analysis/README.md

-# Time series forecasting of covid cases and
-#<span class="highlighter highlight-on">sentiment</span> analysis of twitter tweets on covid
+# Time series forecasting of covid cases and sentiment analysis of tweets on covid.

 1. Time series forcast for the number of confirmed cases for India is done using:
     a) LSTM.